Pay at table

 It is required that you develop your integration and get it certified before developing the Pay at table feature.
 Pay at table must be developed at the end and certified separately.
 This is because it is an advanced feature so it is easier to test it separately.

-Pay at table has its own separate test suite: Spice Pay at table test suite.
+Pay at table has its own test suite: Spice Pay at table test suite.